Lakenheath/Bentwaters Incident

 This was a dry, largely clear night with, observers noted, an unusually large number of shooting stars, associated with the Perseid meteor shower.

-At 9:30 p.m., Radar operators at the base tracked a target, appearing similar to a normal aircraft return, approaching the base from the sea at an apparent speed of several thousand miles per hour.
-They also tracked a group of targets moving slowly to the northeast which merged into a single very large return, several times the strength of that from a B-36, before moving off the scope to the north, as well as a further rapid target proceeding from east to west.
+They also tracked a group of targets moving slowly to the northeast which merged into a single very large return, several times the strength of that from a B-36, before moving off the scope to the North, as well as a further rapid target proceeding from East to West.

 No visual sightings of the objects were made from Bentwaters in this period with the exception of a single amber star like object which was subsequently identified as probably being Mars, then low in the southeast.

-Ground personnel at Lakenheath made visual sightings of several luminous objects, including two which arrived, made a sharp change in course, and appeared to merge before moving off.
 The angular size of these objects was compared to that of a golf ball at arms length, and they were stated to dwindle to pinpoint size as they moved away, an observation which seemed to rule out a bolide or bright meteor.

-The final phase of the incident was described in some detail by T/Sgt.
-Forrest Perkins, who was the Watch Supervisor in the Lakenheath Radar Air Traffic Control centre, and who wrote directly to the Condon Committee in 1968.
-Perkins claimed that two RAF De Havilland Venom interceptors were scrambled and directed towards a radar target near Lakenheath.
+The final phase of the incident was described in some detail by Technical Sergeant Forrest Perkins, who was the Watch Supervisor in the Lakenheath Radar Air Traffic Control center, and who wrote directly to the Condon Committee in 1968.

-The pilot of the first Venom achieved contact, but then found that the target manoeuvred behind him and chased the aircraft for a period of around 10 minutes despite the latter’s taking violent evasive action; Perkins characterised the pilot as getting worried, excited and also pretty scared.
-The second Venom was forced to return to its home station due to engine problems, Perkins stated that the target remained on their screens for a short period before leaving on a northerly heading.
+The pilot of the first Venom achieved contact, but then found that the target maneuvered behind him and chased the aircraft for a period of around 10 minutes despite the latter's taking violent evasive action.

-| Home | About Us | Directory of Directories | Recent Additions | Top 10 Pages | Stories |
+| Home | About Us | Directory of Directories | Recent Additions | Stories |